-Multipart HushList memos (file attachments) and public HushLists are still in development.
+Multipart sends and public HushLists are still in development.

 Account Funding

 On first run, HushList creates a new shielded zaddress $z_F$ to fund transparent addresses for pseudonymous sending via the z\sendmanyRPC method.

 It may be funded by the user from any taddr or zaddr with no loss of privacy.